c4tch/Salesforce-Apex-Test-Framework/README.md

-# A Scalable Salesforce Test Framework
+# A Scalable Salesforce Apex Unit Test Framework
 FAIR WARNING: This is the first commit :) Though it's based on several past projects; improvements and testing are yet to come.
 Give it a test-drive and let me know of issues.

 ## About